tariqajyusuf/fidesdocs/pages/docs/enterprise/datamasking.md

 # Enhanced Data Masking

 Along with the default masking engine provided by the [open source edition](../fides/dsr_quickstart/dsr_support/masking_strategies), Fides for Enterprise customers enables NLP and regex-powered masking strategies to safeguard data at scale.
-These masking strategy can be used on their own or combined to identify and replace personal information in free-text fields.
+These masking strategies can be used on their own or combined to identify and replace personal information in free-text fields.

 The available Enterprise masking strategies are an extension of the open source masking engine.
 To review standard implementation options, see the [open source documentation](../fides/dsr_quickstart/dsr_support/masking_strategies).